joelgardner/Kiko-plus/_posts/2017-06-30-part4-backend-microservices-architecture.md

 Now we can run `./scripts/build-scripts.sh storage` and we'll have a deployable `storage` service in `build/storage`.

-One last thing: our use of `async/await` requires a polyfill named `babel-polyfill`, which we get for free when running our services locally via `babel-node`.
+One last thing: our use of `async/await` requires an npm module named `regenerator-runtime`, which we get for free when running our services locally via `babel-node`.
 But since we'll run our deployed services via just Node, we must:
- - Run `npm install --save babel-polyfill` in each of our service directories
+ - Run `npm install --save regenerator-runtime` in each of our service directories
- - Add an `import babel-polyfill` statement to each `services/*/index.js` file
+ - Add an `import regenerator-runtime/runtime` statement to each `services/*/index.js` file

 Without these changes, our deployed services will incur a `regeneratorRuntime is not defined` error on startup.